 No single comorbid condition explained the association between PTSD and incident cardiovascular disease, after adjusting for a combination of physical and psychiatric disorders, smoking, sleep disorder, substance use disorders, PTSD was not associated with new cases of cardiovascular disease.

-“This suggests there is no single comorbidity or behavior that explains the link between PTSD and cardiovascular disease,” said study lead author Jeffrey Scherrer, Ph.D., professor and director, Division of Research in the Department of Family and Community Medicine at the Saint Louis University School of Medicine in Missouri.
-“Instead, a combination of physical disorders, psychiatric disorders and smoking — that are more common in patients with PTSD versus without PTSD — appear to explain the association between PTSD and developing cardiovascular disease.”
+“This suggests there is no single comorbidity or behavior that explains the link between post traumatic stress disorder and cardiovascular disease,” said study lead author Jeffrey Scherrer, Ph.D., professor and director, Division of Research in the Department of Family and Community Medicine at the Saint Louis University School of Medicine in Missouri.
+“Instead, a combination of physical disorders, psychiatric disorders and smoking — that are more common in patients with PTSD versus without PTSD — appear to explain the association between PTSD and cardiovascular disease.”

 Researchers cautioned that the results may not be generalized to patients older than 70 or to non-veteran populations.
-In addition, the study did not measure lifetime cardiovascular disease risk; therefore, the association between PTSD and risk of cardiovascular disease over many decades may differ from the present results.
+In addition, the study did not measure lifetime cardiovascular disease risk; therefore, the association between post-traumatic stress disorder and risk of cardiovascular disease over many decades may differ from the present results.

 “For veterans, and likely non-veterans, heart disease prevention efforts should focus on helping patients reduce weight, control high blood pressure, cholesterol, Type 2 diabetes, depression, anxiety disorders, sleep problems, substance abuse and smoking,” Scherrer said.
 “That is a long list, and for patients with many of these conditions it is challenging yet important to manage all of them.”

-“Recognizing that PTSD does not preordain cardiovascular disease may empower patients to seek care to prevent and/or manage CVD risk factors,” Scherrer said.
+“Recognizing that post traumatic stress disorder does not preordain cardiovascular disease may empower patients to seek care to prevent and/or manage CVD risk factors,” Scherrer said.

 Co-authors are Joanne Salas, M.P.H.; Beth E. Cohen, M.D., M.Sc.; Paula P. Schnurr, Ph.D.; F. David Schneider, M.D., M.S.P.H.; Kathleen M. Chard, Ph.D.; Peter Tuerk, Ph.D.; Matthew J. Friedman, M.D., Ph.D.; Sonya B. Norman, Ph.D.; Carissa van den Berk-Clark, Ph.D.; and Patrick Lustman, Ph.D.
 Author disclosures are listed on the manuscript.